Total Request Live: Return (2017–2019)

 On July 30, 2017, MTV announced that the network would revive TRL.
 In addition to the hosts, Liza Koshy, The Dolan Twins, Eva Gutowski, Gabbie Hanna and Gigi Gorgeous and Jaymes Skendarian were correspondents.

-Since January 22, 2018, TRL was halved from a full hour to only a half-hour per day.
-The program then went on a hiatus until April 23, 2018.
-Jackson left the show in 2018.
+Since January 22, 2018, TRL has been shortened from a full hour to only a half-hour per day.
+The program was on hiatus until April 23, 2018.
 In February 2018, a half-hour late-night edition of TRL, Total Request LateNight was launched.
 The show aired Monday and Tuesday at 11 PM and was often an after-show for a preceding program.
 MTV announced plans to expand the show to three nights in the summer and four nights by the end of the year, but this never materialized.
 On April 23, 2018, MTV launched a pre-recorded, hour-long daily morning edition of TRL titled Total Request AM.
-The show aired at 8am and was hosted by Sway.
-Vinny from Jersey Shore was brought on as host for the week and the first guests were boy band PrettyMuch.
+The show aired at 8 AM and was hosted by Sway.
+Vinny from Jersey Shore was brought on as host for the first week and the first guests were boy band PrettyMuch.
 The program featured the return of a top ten countdown focusing on a specific playlist (Monday Motivation being the first countdown).

-In 2019, saw another retooling and name change as TRL Top 10, which featured hosts Sway, Kevan Kenney and Jamila Mustafa.
-An off-shoot of the program, Fresh Out Live, airs every Friday on MTV.
+2019 saw another retooling and name change to TRL Top 10, which featured hosts Sway, Kevan Kenney and Jamila Mustafa.
+An offshoot of the program, Fresh Out Live, airs every Friday on MTV.